-The Scottish Mental Health Arts Festival (SMHAF), led by the Mental Health Foundation, is one of the world’s largest social justice festivals.
+The Scottish Mental Health Arts Festival (SMHAF) is one of the world’s largest arts and mental health festivals.
 It reaches tens of thousands of people across Scotland each year, featuring film, music, performing arts, literature, visual arts and creative workshops.

-Now in its 19th year, SMHAF calls on filmmakers to submit films addressing mental health and the various ways this can be understood or reflected.
 SMHAF is renowned for championing work by filmmakers with lived experience of mental health problems, exploring how film can challenge stigma and perceptions, and raising awareness about the links between inequalities and mental health.

 We invite films that draw attention to personal stories and raise awareness about specific mental health problems, but we also welcome innovative and diverse perspectives on mental health and wellbeing.
 Films produced in collaboration with communities affected by mental health problems, and by first-time or aspiring filmmakers are also welcome.